ads-veltium/v-f-b-e-7/SDK/esp-idf/docs/en/security/flash-encryption.rst

    - Do not reuse the same flash encryption key between multiple devices.
 This means that an attacker who copies encrypted data from one device cannot transfer it to a second device.
    :esp32: - When using ESP32 V3, if the UART ROM Download Mode is not needed for a production device then it should be disabled to provide an extra level of protection.
 Do this by calling :cpp:func:`esp_efuse_disable_rom_download_mode` during application startup.
 Alternatively, configure the project :ref:`CONFIG_ESP32_REV_MIN` level to 3 (targeting ESP32 V3 only) and enable :ref:`CONFIG_SECURE_DISABLE_ROM_DL_MODE`.
 The ability to disable ROM Download Mode is not available on earlier ESP32 versions.
    :not esp32: - The UART ROM Download Mode should be disabled entirely if it is not needed, or permanently set to "Secure Download Mode" otherwise.
 Secure Download Mode permanently limits the available commands to basic flash read and write only.
 The default behaviour is to set Secure Download Mode on first boot in Release mode.
 To disable Download Mode entirely, enable configuration option :ref:`CONFIG_SECURE_DISABLE_ROM_DL_MODE` or call :cpp:func:`esp_efuse_disable_rom_download_mode` at runtime.
-   :not esp32c3: - Enable :doc:`Secure Boot <secure-boot-v2>` as an extra layer of protection, and to prevent an attacker from selectively corrupting any part of the flash before boot.
+   -  Enable :doc:`Secure Boot <secure-boot-v2>` as an extra layer of protection, and to prevent an attacker from selectively corrupting any part of the flash before boot.
-   :esp32c3: - Enable Secure Boot (not supported yet) as an extra layer of protection, and to prevent an attacker from selectively corrupting any part of the flash before boot.

 Possible Failures
 -----------------